Get help from the council

-If your landlord has given you a section 21 notice, the council must usually help for as long as you're facing homelessness.
+If your landlord gives you a section 21 eviction notice, the council must usually help for as long as you face homelessness.

-If you remain homeless after 8 weeks of help, the council decides if you qualify for longer term housing.
-This is sometimes called the 'main housing duty'.
+If you are still homeless after 8 weeks of help, the council decides if it will give you longer term help.

 When the council can stop helping

-The council can stop helping if your housing situation is resolved, for example:
+The council can stop helping if your housing problems are solved, for example:

 you find somewhere else to live

-your landlord or parents agree that you can stay
+your landlord or parents say you can stay

-There must be a reasonable chance that suitable housing will be available for at least 6 months when the council end their help.
+There must be a reasonable chance you will have suitable housing for at least 6 months after the council ends their help.

-In many cases, the council can also stop helping if you refuse a suitable housing offer.
+The council can also usually stop helping if you refuse a suitable housing offer.

-You can ask for a review if you think the decision is wrong.
+You can ask for a review if you think the council has made a wrong decision.